-Wait for the previous command to complete and then reissue the command.
+Wait for the previous command to complete, and resubmit the command.

-CMMVC5797E The node was not deleted because this is the last node in the I/O group and there are virtual disks (VDisks) associated with the I/O group.
+CMMVC5797E The node was not deleted because this is the last node in the I/0 group and there are virtual disks (VDisks) associated with the I/0 group.